FrankyFreshness/oui-lookup-tool-extension/README.md

 - Click the refresh icon (⟳) in the extension popup
 - Or wait for automatic weekly updates

-## Privacy Policy

-This extension does **not** collect, store, or transmit any personal information.
-MAC address lookups are performed via third-party APIs or local database.
-No tracking, analytics, or user data collection of any kind.

-See [PRIVACY.md](PRIVACY.md) for full details.

 ## License

 MIT License - Feel free to use and modify as needed.